 Modafinil also has certain side effects.
 A person may experience life-threatening allergic reactions such as a swollen tongue, face, throat, or lips.
 They may also have difficulty breathing after taking this medication.

 They may display serious side effects that require immediate medical attention.
-Hallucinations, chest pain, red rash on skin, bleeding, bruising, and severe muscle weakness are among the many side effects.
+Hallucinations, chest pain, red rash on the skin, bleeding, bruising, and severe muscle weakness are among the many side effects.
 A person should stop taking Modafinil immediately if any of these symptoms occur.

 Side Effects of Alcohol